-PROGRAM HISTORY

-As with any disease, from cancer to diabetes, conditions like depression, psychosis, and debilitating anxiety can affect any of us, no matter where we live.
+More than 264,200 mental health visits across care delivery sites since 2019, and over 62,300 newly enrolled people living with mental health conditions PROGRAM HISTORY As with any disease, from cancer to diabetes, conditions like depression, psychotic illnesses, and debilitating anxiety can affect any of us, no matter where we live.
 Yet geography means everything when it comes to accessing care.
 Though mental health conditions are currently the leading cause of disability worldwide, mental health is the least funded area in global health.
 In low- and middle-income countries, a lack of mental health professionals, facilities, and medications means that countless people suffer needlessly.
 In fact, up to 90 percent of people with mental health conditions in these countries never receive treatment.
 System Strengthening

-Across the communities, clinics, and hospitals PIH serves, e integrate mental health care into primary health care systems, with a focus on empowering health workers to deliver care for mental health conditions with a lifespan approach.
-Working with psychologists and psychiatrists, local clinicians and non-specialist providers receive training and support, providing integrated care in communities and over 104 health facilities supported by PIH.
+Across the communities, clinics, and hospitals PIH serves, we integrate mental health care into primary health care systems, with a focus on empowering health workers to deliver care for mental health conditions to ensure mental health services receive the same opportunities as primary care.
+Working with psychologists and psychiatrists, local clinicians and non-specialist providers receive training and support, providing integrated care in communities and over 95 health facilities supported by PIH.
 Care Delivery

-To provide effective mental health services and protect patient safety, PIH adapts evidence-based treatment methods for the local needs and cultural context.
-We integrate mental health and psychosocial support services into crisis response settings, such as the 1994 genocide in Rwanda, the 2010 earthquake in Haiti, the Ebola outbreaks in Liberia and Sierra Leone, and the COVID-19 pandemic to build back better; provide care for patients with other health conditions such as drug-resistant tuberculosis; and encounter structural and community issues such as domestic violence and substance use.
+To provide effective mental health services and protect patient safety, PIH adapts evidence-based treatment methods to accomodate the life circumstances and traditional perceptions of patients and communities.
+We care for patients who have lived through nationalscale traumas, such as the 1994 genocide in Rwanda, the 2010 earthquake in Haiti and the Ebola outbreaks in Liberia in Sierra Leone, develop mental health conditions in during grueling treatment regimens for other illnesses, such as drug-resistant tuberculosis; and encounter structural and community issues such as domestic violence, and substance use.